Chicago Police Officer Gary Hibbs Dies 8 Days After Collapsing While Making Arrest

 CHICAGO (CBS) — Chicago Heights Police Officer Gary Hibbs died on Friday, more than a week after collapsing while responding to a disturbance call.

-Hibbs was responding to a call about two people fighting inside an apartment building on 14th Place shortly before 2 p.m. on March 4, and was trying to make an arrest when he fell to the ground unconscious, according to a statement from Calumet Heights Mayor David Gonzalez and Police Chief Thomas Rogers.READ MORE: Third Stimulus Check: Your Next Relief Payment May Not Be $1,400
+Hibbs was responding to a call about two people fighting inside an apartment building on 14th Place shortly before 2 p.m. on March 4, and was trying to make an arrest when he fell to the ground unconscious, according to a statement from Calumet Heights Mayor David Gonzalez and Police Chief Thomas Rogers.READ MORE: Wisconsin Sen. Ron Johnson Says He Might Have Been Concerned For Safety Had Capitol Rioters Been BLM And Antifa

-Hibbs was taken to Franciscan Health Olympia Fields, where he was treated in the intensive care unit until he passed away Friday morning.READ MORE: More Than 10% Of Illinoisans Are Vaccinated Against COVID-19.
-Track The Data Here
+Hibbs was taken to Franciscan Health Olympia Fields, where he was treated in the intensive care unit until he passed away Friday morning.READ MORE: Chicago Weather: Blustery And Chilly Sunday

 “Officer Hibbs committed his professional life to Chicago Heights and protecting its citizens and inspiring others to serve our community, including his son, Jimmy, who became a Chicago Heights police officer more than five years ago,” Gonzalez said in a statement on Facebook.
 “Officer Hibbs’ passing is a grievous loss to both his family and to our city, and my heartfelt condolences are with his family at this moment.”

-Officials asked for thoughts and prayers for Hibbs’ family, including his son, Jimmy, who is also a Chicago Heights police officer.MORE NEWS: Minneapolis City Council Approves Record $27M Settlement With George Floyd’s Family
+Officials asked for thoughts and prayers for Hibbs’ family, including his son, Jimmy, who is also a Chicago Heights police officer.MORE NEWS: Man Shot In Park Manor; Person Of Interest Being Questioned

 “The Chicago Heights Police Department has suffered an irreplaceable loss in Officer Hibbs’ passing,” Rogers said.
 “Officer Hibbs set the gold standard of as both a police professional and as a friend to us all in the department.
 My thoughts and prayers are with his family at this difficult time.”